Placeholder canvas

 • Imposing guidelines and norms

-Why do brands value eCommerce platforms?
+Why do brands value ecommerce platforms?

 It isn’t perfect to imagine a house without a strong foundation, like an internet store without a reliable platform.
 An eCommerce platform not only facilitates but also supports the expansion of an online store.